Your comment may need to be approved before it will appear on the site. Thanks for waiting. First time commenting? Please review the Comment Policy.

 what can you use if you don’t have molasses?

-I’ve answered this question above in the comments.
+I’ve answered this question below in the comments.

 Hi Elise!
 Can the excess dough lgft after cutting cookie shapes be rerolled to be able to shape more cookies?
 I wouldn’t want to waste them!